dos1/flow3r-firmware/docs/badge/bl00mbox.rst

 What constitutes a channel interaction for auto channel foregrounding is a bit in motion at this point and generally unreliable.
 For applications it is ideal to mark the channel manually when using it.
-When exiting, an application should free the channel with automatically clears all buds.
+When exiting, an application should free the channel with automatically clears all plugins.
 A channel should be no longer used after freeing:

 .. code-block:: pycon

-    # this clears all buds and sets the internal "free" marker to zero
+    # this clears all plugins and sets the internal "free" marker to zero
     >>> chan_one.free = True
     # good practice to not accidentially use a free channel
     >>> chan_one = None